marrink-lab/martini-workshop/02_protein_basics/tutorial.md

 Now, you've got a simulation of a Martini protein with different Martini protein models.
 If you do not want to wait, pre-run trajectories can be found in the archive.

 An easy way to evaluate the behaviors of the Martini proteins in our simulation is to follow the deviation/fluctuation of the backbone during the simulation (and compare it to an all-atom simulation if possible).
-We will calculate the RMSD and RMSF using GROMACS tools (`gmx rms` and `gmx rmsf`).
+We will calculate the protein model's root mean square deviation (RMSD) and root mean square fluctuation (RMSF) using GROMACS.

 For clarity, we create an analysis directory to write our output files into.